When users click on your product, they're sent to a landing page on your website for that product. Set the URL for this landing page with the link

 [mobile_link] attributes.
 Users who click on free product listings will still be directed to the URL listed in the link or mobile link attributes provided.
 Learn more about how the link, mobile link and ads redirect attributes work together

 Follow these formatting guidelines to make sure that Google understands the data that you're submitting.

 |File format||Example entry|

-These are the requirements that you'll need to meet to show ads for your product.
+These are the requirements that you'll need to meet to show your product.
 If you don't follow these requirements, we'll disapprove your product and let you know on the Diagnostics page of your Merchant Center account.